Local paddler, Angie Scott plans to offer free kayak tours to breast cancer patients, survivors and their families in memory of her sister Natalie.

 According to Scott, “Any time you're going through something hard, if you just sit and wallow in it, it makes it harder.
 If you get out and just live it, I think it just makes you feel better.”
 Scott said.
 “That was how Natalie lived her life.
 She had bad days, but she felt better because she always knew there was something else she wanted to do.”

-Inspired by Natalie’s memory, Would like to start offering the free kayak trips at Lake Summit as soon as the weather gets above 55 degrees consistently.
+Inspired by Natalie’s memory, Scott would like to start offering the free kayak trips at Lake Summit as soon as the weather gets above 55 degrees consistently.
 She owns more than 20 kayaks, along with paddles, life jackets and helmets, and would like to take people out in groups of five.”

 Angie Scott grew up near Green River, North Carolina and believes there is something empowering about getting in a kayak.